Howell James: Corporate communications

-James left Westminster in 1997 to set up his own Public Relations consultancy firm, Brown-Lloyd-James (BLJ) with Sir Nicholas Lloyd, the former editor of the Daily Express, and Peter Brown.
+James left Westminster in 1997 to set up his own Public Relations consultancy firm, Brown Lloyd James with Sir Nicholas Lloyd, the former editor of the Daily Express, and Peter Brown (music manager).
 BLJ worked on a number of high-profile transatlantic clients including Sir Andrew Lloyd Webber, Michael Eisner, the Walt Disney Corporation, and Ralph Lauren.

 James joined Barclays in summer of 2008 He was responsible for group's media and government relations, corporate communications and global community initiative.
 He worked with Barclay's chairman Marcus Agius, CEO John Varley and Investment Bank CEO Bob Diamond over the next several years of difficulties for the bank.

 He departed Barclays in 2012 and took up a position at the international auction house Christie's.
 James was responsible for all internal and external communications activity and corporate reputation spanning Europe, US and Asia.
 He left Christies in 2014 to head up Quiller Consultants, a strategic communications and public affairs firm specialising in strategic communications and reputation management, it forms part of the Huntsworth Group.
 He was appointed CEO following the departure Sean Worth earlier that year.

 Personal life

 James lives in Central London with his partner Dan May, a former style director at online retailer Mr Porter, and current freelance stylist and fashion editor.
+He has been close with Peter Mandelson and Reinaldo Avila da Silva, and had dated da Silva previously.
 He is the co-owner of a luxury boutique hotel in Marrakech, El Fenn, which he purchased in 2002 with entrepreneur Vanessa Branson.
 He sits on the board of Trustees of the British Council and was on the board during the Foreign and Commonwealth Office's Triennial Review of the organisation.

 James joined the board of the Chichester Theatre Festival in 2006 and worked closely with the management team.
 He recently stood down after nine years on the Board.
 He was appointed a CBE in August 1997 for political services to the realm.